nguyenphuminh/JeChain/README.md

 * Improved security and performance.
 * Proof-of-stake.

+(Many features are already built, but is not pushed publicly due to testing).

 ## Using JeChain's code
 You can use the code in this project to build a chain on your own, but remember to mention me (and any other main contributors of the project) in the credit, thanks.